Back in the 90s, I lived in the coolest town in Johannesburg—Kensington. I worship

 The brown bench

 In 1994 I went from cruising through school to full on activist.
-I performed my prefect duties with pride, if not some hesitance—encouraging rather than bossing (much to my brothers’ disbelief!), playing in the Open A Netball team (and crying when the Afrikaans girls beat us) and helping lead a student council that had the ability to make a small but significant difference in the life of our school.
+I performed my prefect duties with pride, if not some hesitance—encouraging rather than bossing (much to my brothers’ disbelief!), playing with the big-league netballers (and crying when the Afrikaans girls beat us) and helping lead a student council that had the ability to make a small but significant difference in the life of our school.
 I learnt that I could take charge and organise.
 I might’ve figured this out at some point, eventually, but having external responsibility thrust my way (over and above the “be a good sister and look after your brothers” kind) at this exact moment gave me the kick in the butt I needed, which sent me off to high school with ambition and confidence in my pocket.
 For this, as well as the happy times and beautiful friendships, and for making me feel uncomfortable more than a lot, I am grateful.
+And for that English lesson where Stuart and Andrew acted that Omo advert that I have never ever forgotten:

 At our final assembly in Standard 5, we sang (or tried to—the key of this song was not written for pre-adolescent boys) Aladdin’s A Whole New World before the head prefects collectively presented Mr Johnston with a small bar fridge for his office – to keep his Cokes cold and within easy reach (he loved the stuff; probably got him through all those brown bench conversations and kids with nits) – that we bought with money collected from our year group.
 I ended the assembly with the school prayer: